Skip to main content

 Medicare × Prior authorization

-Most 'denials' people receive are actually prior-authorization refusals — issued before care is delivered.
+Most 'denials' people receive are actually prior-authorization refusals, issued before care is delivered.
 This guide is specific to Medicare (Original + Advantage) appeals.

 Why Medicare (Original + Advantage) denies prior authorization

-Medicare is a federal program with two delivery modes — Original (fee-for-service Part A/B + Part D drug plans) and Advantage (private MA-C plans).
+Medicare is a federal program with two delivery modes, Original (fee-for-service Part A/B + Part D drug plans) and Advantage (private MA-C plans).
 Each has its own appeal ladder, and rights are stronger than most beneficiaries realize.

-For prior authorization specifically: Most 'denials' people receive are actually prior-authorization refusals — issued before care is delivered.
+For prior authorization specifically: Most 'denials' people receive are actually prior-authorization refusals, issued before care is delivered.
 The legal framework, timeline, and leverage are different from post-service claim denials.

 The Medicare (Original + Advantage) appeal process

 Appeal levels: 5 federal levels.
-Each has its own deadline and a minimum dollar threshold for the higher levels (ALJ requires $190+ in 2026).
+Each has its own deadline and a minimum dollar threshold for the higher levels (ALJ requires $200+ in 2026).

-Timing: 120 days from denial for level 1 (Original) or 60 days for Medicare Advantage.
+Carrier timing: 120 days from denial for level 1 (Original) or 60 days for Medicare Advantage.
 Each subsequent level: 60 days.

 What we know about Medicare (Original + Advantage): Medicare cases require a CMS-1696 Appointment of Representative form for us to act on your behalf.
 We provide this at intake.